renebidart/text-classification-benchmark/README.md

-# Text Classification Benchmark
+# Text Classification Speed vs. Accuracy Benchmark
-What is the best transformer model for text classification?
-We compare a number of models in terms of inference speed accuracy tradeoff on a set of 15 text classification datasets.
+We compare transformer models in terms of inference speed accuracy tradeoff on a set of 15 text classification datasets.

 ![image](results/avg_speed_acc.png)